Government Effectiveness Indicator

 Discussion

-The Global Developing World averaged a slightly negative Government Effectiveness score (-0.07), indicating modest governance challenges.
-Emerging Asia (0.43) scored highest, reflecting relatively effective public institutions, while Emerging Europe (-0.36) and Latin America (-0.44) showed weaker governance.
-The Middle East & Central Asia (-0.75) and Sub-Saharan Africa (-0.80) had the lowest scores, signaling significant inefficiencies in policy implementation and public services.
-Global Advanced Economies (1.24) showed strong governance, reflecting high-quality public services and effective policy implementation.
+The Global Developing World recorded a Government Effectiveness score of -0.01 in 2024, representing a slight improvement from the previous year.
+Emerging and Developing Asia (0.45) recorded the highest score, while Emerging and Developing Europe (-0.12) and Latin America and the Caribbean (-0.26) remained below zero.
+The Middle East and Central Asia (-0.62) and Sub-Saharan Africa (-0.76) recorded the lowest scores.
 Scores range from -2.5 (weak) to +2.5 (strong), weighted by population.
 Countries are grouped according to the International Monetary Fund country groupings.

 Why it matters for the OPEC Fund